crs4/bbmri-fp-etl/README.md

 ## License

-This project is licensed under the terms of the GNU General Public License v3.0 (GNU GPLv3).
-See the [LICENSE](LICENSE) for details
+This project is licensed under the terms of the GNU Affero General Public License v3.0 (GNU AGPLv3).
+See the [COPYING](COPYING) for details

 ## Acknowledgments